cds-snc/claim-tax-benefits-documentation/README.md

 [_File taxes to access benefits_](https://claim-tax-benefits.herokuapp.com/start) is a web-based demonstration of a service to make tax filing faster and easier for eligible low-income Canadians.
 This service was designed and developed by the [Canadian Digital Service (CDS)](https://digital.canada.ca/) in partnership with the [Canada Revenue Agency (CRA)](https://www.canada.ca/en/revenue-agency.html).

-This repository contains companion documentation for the project and can be viewed at +TODO+.
+This repository contains companion documentation for the project and [can be viewed here](https://cds-snc.github.io/claim-tax-benefits-documentation/information-about-claim-tax-benefits/).

 ## Editing the documentation